LC-SLab -- An object-based deep learning framework for large-scale land cover classification from satellite imagery and sparse in-situ labels: Discussion

-Additionally, we tested the capabilities of models trained on features from a pretrained model, rather than the raw intensity features.
+Finally, we tested the capabilities of models trained on features from a pre-trained model, rather than the raw intensity features.
 We observe that this leads to significant improvements in terms of accuracy when using small models.
 The improvement was especially noticeable for smaller training datasets.
-Additionally, the incorporation of pretrained features lead to a equalization of the tested models in terms of their performance.
+Moreover, the incorporation of pre-trained features lead to a equalization of the tested models in terms of their performance.
 This suggests that the classification in this setting is not constrained by the classifiers' capacity, but rather the expressiveness of the learned features.